seintpl/osintquiz/README.md

 Have fun!

-To start, just use the hash of the word RABBIT to uncover the first level task.
+To start, just use the hash of the word "rabbit" (without quotes) to uncover the first level task.

 If you want to contact me, you can find me on Twitter: [@SEINT_pl](https://twitter.com/seint_pl)